 So, the answer to the question ‘is Moscow in Europe or Asia?’ is that Moscow is comfortably in the European part of Russia.

-The majority of major Russian cities lie to the east of the Ural Mountain range – for example, St Petersburg, Samara and Kazan are all comfortably in European Russia.
+The majority of major Russian cities lie to the west of the Ural Mountain range – for example, St Petersburg, Samara and Kazan are all comfortably in European Russia.

 A number of other cities lie just to the East of the Urals.
 The most prominent example is Novosibirsk, the third largest city in Russia, which is home to 1.5 million people.
 It lies just 30 miles east of the mountain range that separates the two continents.
 This leads many to claim that Novosibirsk is a city on the border between Europe and Asia.